-Looked after children or children who have previously been looked after but immediately after being looked after become the subject of an adoption, residence or special guardianship order.
-(See section1.7 of the Code)
+Looked after children or children who have previously been looked after but immediately after being looked after become the subject of an adoption, residence or special guardianship order, and those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+(See section 1.7 of the Code)

 Sibling includes; natural sisters/brothers; half-sisters/brothers; step sisters/brothers; adopted sisters/brothers; sisters/ brothers of fostered children, and in each case living at the same address.
 This allows for the admittance of children whose siblings will still be attending the preferred school.